 On this page

 High homocysteine levels in the body may occur if the MTHFR enzyme is not functioning normally due to MTHFR mutations, such as C677T and A1298C.
 Currently there are no treatments to remove adverse risks associated with MTHFR gene mutations.
-However, elevated levels of homocysteine can also occur if there is a lack of folic acid or B vitamins.
-It is important to ensure that people with and without MTHFR gene mutations receive adequate amounts folic acid, choline, and B vitamins (B12, B6, and riboflavin) to mitigate this risk.
-If adequate nutrition cannot be attained through diet alone, supplementation is considered.
+However, elevated levels of homocysteine can also occur if there is a lack of folate or B vitamins.
+It is important to ensure that people with and without MTHFR gene mutations receive adequate amounts naturally occurring folate, choline, and B vitamins (B12, B6, and riboflavin) to mitigate this risk.
+If adequate nutrition cannot be attained through diet alone, supplementation with folate (e.g., levomefolate (5-methyl THF) or folinic acid) and B vitamins is considered.

 - Rosenson RS, Kang DS.
 Overview of homocysteine.
 In: Fletcher RH, Freeman MW.
 UpToDate.
 Waltham, MA: UpToDate; 2015; Accessed 3/27/2015.